Mercytopsy/Health-desk-AI/README.md

 ## 🩺 FrontDesk AI

-FrontDesk AI is an intelligent voice-based front assistant designed to handle patient interactions in real time.
+FrontDesk AI is an intelligent voice-based assistant designed to handle patient interactions in real time.

 ---